 6. Be a Story Creator.
 Don’t wait to begin creating a story.
 Dare.
 In the first few years of our marriage, Shirin would occasionally say, “I’ve got this idea for a story about…”.
 I’d stop what I was doing, put my hands on her shoulders, look her in the eye and say, “Honey, you know what writers do?
 They write.
 They don’t talk about writing.”
 One day the muse visited and stayed.
 Within thirteen days a rough draft of a novella was completed.
 Once she dared, she entered a season that would result in two novellas completed and two non-fiction works published in five years.
 If you have an idea, dare to write, film, photograph, paint, etc.

 7. Take a Course.
-Start with our Story in Ministry course.
+Start with our Strategic Storytelling Course.
 There are also a variety of online tutorials or short-term training programs in writing and filmmaking.
-A variety of training videos made by those within the VSN community are available here.

 8. Get Involved in the Movement.
 Learn from others.
 Get involved with the Visual Story Network.

 - VSN wiki (categorized list of faith-based media resources): www.visualstory.org/wiki